cometbft/cometbft/docs/references/config/config.toml.md

 The value `0` is undefined.

 ### mempool.max_txs_bytes
-The maximum size of all transactions accepted in the mempool.
+The maximum size in bytes of all transactions stored in the mempool.
 ```toml
 max_txs_bytes = 1073741824
 ```